0xVoodoo/Misadventures/Duckyscripts/Kill_Discord/README.txt

+# This specific "Exploit" has been patched and is no-longer usable.
+---

 Kill_Discord is a duckyscript that does exactly what the name implies.

 As of April 2024 the string "http://./\<#0>:  ://./<#0>" without the quotes will crash your Discord client when pasted into any message box.